There are environmental, economic, and social benefits to green infrastructure in Lancaster city.

-A new video featuring the City of Lancaster’s Mayor Rick Gray and Director of Public Works Charlotte Katzenmoyer speaking to the emerging Green Infrastructure strategy the City is undertaking to reduce stormwater overflows and continue to build a healthy, vibrant community.
+Listen to the City of Lancaster’s Mayor Rick Gray and Director of Public Works Charlotte Katzenmoyer speak about the emerging Green Infrastructure strategy the City is undertaking to reduce stormwater overflows and continue to build a healthy, vibrant community.